Service Level Agreement

 That being said, happy customers are our main priority.
 So if you are experiencing any performance issues, do let us know, so we can resolve them asap.

 Security issues are a different beast altogether.
 We try our utmost to protect our systems and your data.
-More about out data policy can be found here.
-Whenever there is a security issue (..), we’ll notify you as soon as possible but in any case within 4 working hours after the issue.
+More about our data policy can be found here.
+Whenever there is a security issue (..), we’ll notify you as soon as possible but in any case within 24 working hours after we found the issue.
 We’ll tell you what happened and what we’ve done to mediate the issue and/or going to do.
 We’ll also give a classification to the issue, namely:

 - Priority 1: High Security / Vulnerability risks, e.g. software vulnerabilities that have been discovered and exploited or published, unauthorized breaches of (part of) the system containing core functionality or access to data, unauthorized access to personal data